 Prensa (excerpts translated by Jorge Alegria)

-the Panamanian flag.
-During the walk, students stopped singing the
+hoist the Panamanian flag.
+During the walk, students

+really occured?
 The feeling of patriotism fogged the "Instituto Nacional" students eyes when a policeman from the "Canal Zone" ripped apart the Panamanian flag by using a stick.
 During the commotion, multiple hands pulled and tore the flag.
 In the middle of "raining sticks", the students ran to protect the flag.
-Somebody pointed at the United States flag on
+Somebody pointed at the United States

 The massacre On the way back, Guillermo Guevara Paz and Rogelio Hilton, president of the association for the senior class at the Instituto Nacional, and classmates destroyed a construction scaffolding from the Gorgas Hospital and threw it on the streets in an attempt to deter the ferocity of their followers.
 They started hearing similar noises to